videojs/videojs-contrib-ads/docs/integrator/options.md

 Default Value: false

 If debug is set to true, the ads plugin will output additional debugging information.
-This can be handy for diagnosing issues or unexpected behavior in an ad integration.
+This can be handy for diagnosing issues or unexpected behavior in an ad plugin.